NIVANorge/Mobius/README.md

 # Mobius
 *C++ Model Building System.
 Optimized for speed of execution.*

 Mobius is a general framework for running large sets of equations, both discrete-timestep equations and ordinary differential equations, that model biogeochemical systems.
-Typically each equation can be evaluated over many indexes being they geographical locations, such as river segments and land use classes, or size classes and age classes, and over many timesteps.
+Typically each equation can be evaluated over many indexes, representing e.g. geographical locations, such as river segments and land use classes, or size classes and age classes, and over many timesteps.
 Mobius is modular, allowing you to combine models of various subsystems into larger models.

 Primarily Mobius was developed to model catchments (routing of precipitation through soil and groundwater into rivers and streams and assorted transport and reactions of chemical compounds and sediments), but can also be used to build e.g. biological population models.

-The framework lets you focus on specifying parameters, input timeseries (forcings) and equations for your model and it will set up the run structure of the model and handle input/output file formats for you.
+The framework lets you focus on specifying parameters, input timeseries (forcings) and equations for your model and it will set up the structure of the model and handle input/output file formats for you.
 The run speed of the models is typically very fast compared to something that is written directly in Matlab or python.

 Mobius can produce executables that can be run standalone or together with the graphical user interface INCAView. https://github.com/Lecheps/INCAView